noacs-io/audit-filters-ofi-performance/Study-plan.md

 QI programs consist of a set of recommended techniques that seek to enable discussion and analysis of the trauma process in order to take corrective measures for future success.

+They have shown great results in reducing mortality with the implementation of quality improvement programs.
+[@OReilly2013Opportunities]

+### Morbidity and mortality conferences

-Without conversing, little change ought to happen, which is why morbidity and mortality conferences (M&M), also known as "death and complications conferences", are a central part of QI techniques.
+Morbidity and mortality conferences (M&M), also known as "death and complications conferences", are a central part of QI techniques.
 It is however a method which has been around in the healthcare community since 1904, the year that Dr. Ernest Amory Codman brought forward the importance of physician accountability